-- Fainting: The moment the duel begins, Boris faints from terror.
+- Faint in Shock: The moment the duel begins, Boris faints from terror.
 Theophile, who has been most enthusiastic in encouraging the duel, is informed that as Boris's second it is now his duty to fight in Boris's place, and immediately faints too.

 - Frameup: Pistache derails Aristide's crusade by staging a scene that, when photographed, appears to show Aristide engaging in the kind of wild living he publicly opposes, and then selling the photograph to the newspapers.

 - Funny Foreigner: Boris Adzinidzinadze, the hot-tempered Bulgarian sculptor.

 - Terrible Artist: The artists' colony includes a sculptor, a painter, and a poet, who all demonstrate their work to Hilaire when he visits.
 They're all terrible.

 - To Be Lawful or Good: Aristide's character arc.
 He starts out believing that his job is to uphold the Law, even in a case where a law results in injustice.
 The events of the play cause his views to shift, and near the end he states that he now considers his job to be to uphold Justice, and actively works to have unjust laws dismantled.